Rinkesh-P/Python-Purifer/README.md

 ### Extension Settings Set-up
 1. Go to File -> Preferences -> Settings (Ctrl+)
-1. For User settings go the Extension dropdown and modify the Python Default Interpretor Path to the path python.exe is located on your local machine.
+1. For User settings go the Extension dropdown and modify the Python Default Interpreter Path to the path python.exe is located on your local machine.
-1. For Workspace settings go the Extension dropdown and modify the Python Default Interpretor Path to the path python.exe is located on your local machine.
+1. For Workspace settings go the Extension dropdown and modify the Python Default Interpreter Path to the path python.exe is located on your local machine.

 ### Install Virtual Enviroment